 There was a commonality that thread through me all of these years, and that was my identity of an actor.
 This decision I made for myself at a young age dictated all of my choices.
 I only applied to colleges in New York City because I thought that that's where actors needed to be.
 In truth, I belonged on a big campus with cheerleading and Greek Row.
 But I denied myself that experience in order to best fit into my identity of an actor.
 I got a BFA in Acting from a school I didn't particularly care for.
 Even though I was unhappy in New York, I signed with a manager and continued to live there because I felt that's where I needed to be if I was going to have an acting career.
 I then moved to LA because that's where movie stars live.
 I never cut my hair dramatically or died it because I needed to look like my headshots.
 I didn't get tattoos because I felt I needed to look nuetral in order to fit into other people's skin.
 I felt enormous pressure to lose weight after being told again and again that I am too heavy for the sort of roles I'm right for.
 I waitress even though it makes me unhappy because it is a financially profitable job that allows for a flexible schedule and to have my days free to audition.
 All my decisions were made based upon my identity of an actor.
 I felt trapped this very specific box unable to explore who I am outside of this career.
 I lived life based on the expectations and demands of this identity, not by my own rules.
 The more I lived in this identity the more hopeless I felt.
 My love for acting had started to fade, and something I was once in love with it started to feel more like a chore.
 But still I clung onto this idea that that's what I wanted for myself.
 I had been this person for so long, I felt like if I let her go, I would be lost.
 But I was severely unhappy.
 I felt hopeless.
 Like my life was never going to change.
 I didn't know if I still wanted to be an actor or if I just clung to the idea because it's who I am and what I've thought I wanted for myself for so long.
 All I knew is that the way I was going about life wasn't working.
 And so I started entertaining the idea of not being an actor.
 I tried to quiet my mind enough to listen to what my heart was telling me.
 I tried to feel the answer in my body.
 Did this decision feel right?
 I let my mind drift to the endless variations of lives I could have.
 It was terrifying.
 I had already made so many sacrifices for this dream, I didn't know if I was capable of letting it go.
 But then I said it out loud.
 "I don't know if I want to be an actor anymore".
 And then I told my mom.
 And I felt this enormous weight lift off my shoulders.
 I felt the chains of confinement come off my wrists and hope blossomed inside me.
 I was free.
 Free to be myself.
 But then it hit me, if I'm not an actor, then who the fuck am I and what do I want?

 After high school, I took on the identity of an actor and I never let myself explore anything else.
 I created an outline of how my life would look and I tried my best to follow it.
 Stripped of my identity and my map now obsolete, I don't know who I am or what I want.
 I've never given myself the freedom to figure it out, instead I demanded I be the idea of something I created in my head.
 Now I could be anyone.
 I can get tattoos, I can travel, I can stop waitressing, I can eat pizza and not feel guilty!
 What a life!
 But the problem is - or perhaps it's a magical gift - I don't know what I want anymore.
 But now, I have finally allowed myself permission to try a bunch of different things until I figure it out.
 I know I love writing and I love comedy improv and I want to follow that happiness, but I don't know what that will turn into.
 I'm detaching myself from the results and trying to fall in love with the journey.
 I'm letting myself believe in the endless possibilities of life.
 I want to feel peace and happiness and faith sprout from my insides and create a garden on my skin.
 Another startling thought hit me; if I don't want to act anymore or at least not Hollywood movie star kind of acting, then I don't need to be in LA anymore.
 After all, I was only here because of the career opportunities.
 Without an acting career dictating where I live, I can go anywhere.
 I certainly don't have anything keeping me in LA; no family, no relationship, no career, no mortgage.
 If I was going to pick up and leave, now was the time.
 I'm not happy in LA, and as much as I love the city, I feel I'd like to have a new adventure somewhere else.
 But where would I like to go?
 I've always thought I'd love Portland.
 I've heard great things about Seattle.
 Or maybe I'll become a nomad, traveling the world and writing about it.
 I don't know where I'll end up, but I know I want to try someplace new.
 I feel lost and excited all at the same time.
 Inside me are swirls of contradictory emotions I can't find the words to define.
-But this is what I now know; I'm Claudia and I always will be.
+But this is what I now know; I'm Lincoln and I always will be.
 No matter how many masks I try on my soul will always be mine, in perpetuity.
 I was never able to find an identity that felt comfortable to me, because in truth, we are all too complex to be limited to words and boxes.
-I am simply Claudia, and that is enough for me.
+I am simply Lincoln, and that is enough for me.